Official-X3R0/ox-slimjim/README.md

 # ox-slimjim
-A simple script that allows a set job to open vehicle doors configureable with an item
+A simple script that allows a set job to open vehicle doors configureable with an item like NoPixel

 Command to use: /slimjim